roytang/blog/content/notes/2013/05/338598117865832449/index.md

   url: https://twitter.com/roytang/statuses/338598117865832449/
 ---

-RT [@Laughbook](https://twitter.com/Laughbook/): Whenever you feel sad, just remember that somewhere in this world there's an idiot pulling a door that says "PUSH".
+Whenever you feel sad, just remember that somewhere in this world there's an idiot pulling a door that says "PUSH".